learn-co-curriculum/phase-1-arrays-review/README.md

 The table below shows information about JavaScript array methods that can be used to modify arrays.
 These methods were covered in detail in [Software Engineering Prep][array-methods].
-You can review that lesson or use the MDN documentation for the methods (linked in the table) to refresh your memory about how to use each of them.
+You can review that lesson or use the MDN documentation for the methods, linked below, to refresh your memory about how to use each of them.

 [array-methods]:
   https://github.com/learn-co-curriculum/phase-0-intro-to-js-2-array-methods